-Dual Academic Pathway
+Dual Academic Pathway in Senior School

 Our dual academic pathway enables Senior School students to take control of their education, allowing them to choose an academic format to suit their learning styles and to customise their qualification towards their tertiary aspirations.